-With some of the highest entry-level salaries and appealing job opportunities in Maryland that range from manufacturing to public-sector social security or to the NSA, a career in data science starts with a master’s education in this rapidly emerging and highly competitive field.
+With some of the highest entry-level salaries and appealing job opportunities in Maryland ranging from medical R&D and manufacturing to database administration and analysis with the NSA, a career in data science starts with a master’s education in this high-demand yet highly competitive field.

 Preparing for a Master’s Degree in Data Science in Maryland

-Master’s programs look for candidates with a relevant bachelor’s degree and half a decade of work experience that demonstrates basic competencies.
+Master’s programs look for candidates with a bachelor’s degree in a related field and half a decade of work experience that demonstrates basic competencies.
 Additional means of preparing for admissions or bridging gaps in functional knowledge take the form of:

 - Massive open online courses (MOOCs)